 As a rule, the Jinn do not tend to value physical things as much, but they prize invisible, intangible things quite highly, such as relationships, information, and keeping one’s word or maintaining one’s honor, and they trade in favors.

 Common Dress Code

-Commonly existing as intangible spirits, jinn generally don't have strong feelings of modesty or shame about their bodies among themselves.
+Commonly existing as invisible spirits, jinn generally don't have strong feelings of modesty or shame about their bodies among themselves.
 They do relish the social impact that their clothing can have on other races and thus design it mainly for that purpose, even using it as a status symbol within their own kind.
-As shapeshifters, djinn can change their physical appearance to make it seem like they are wearing clothes, even if it is just an extension of their body.
+As shapeshifters, jinn can change their physical appearance to make it seem like they are wearing clothes, even if it is just an extension of their body.
 This is often done by those without access to clothes or too poor to afford it.
 The later commonly do this in front of non-spirits, but their own kind typically won't fall for the ruse.
 Various clothing styles clothing styles and costumes that emulate the those of jinn have been emulated by the societies of other races.
-One is the harem outfit ensemble that usually emphasizes a bare midriff and includes a bra, bustier or tubetop.
+One is the harem outfit ensemble that usually emphasizes a bare midriff and includes a bra, bustier or tube top.
 There may be baggy pants, harem pants, loincloth or a long skirt over the legs, as well as possibly a flowing headdress or veil and loose sleeves.
 Jewelry in the form of earrings, bracelets, necklaces or anklets are common accessories.